 Work shifts are arranged by each team.
 Some volunteers will begin their duties as early as August 20, while others will start on the first game day, August 27.
 Most volunteers will have pre-scheduled shifts, but for some teams, individual shifts are not pre-assigned.

-Please arrive at your shift on time, ready to begin your tasks.
+Please arrive on time for your shift and be ready to begin your tasks.
 If you become ill, inform your team leader or the volunteer manager as soon as possible.

-Your team leader assigns tasks and knows what needs to be done and in which order.
+Your team leader assigns tasks and knows what needs to be done and in what order.
 Flexibility is possible – always discuss scheduling or changes directly with your team leader.

 If you're interested in taking on additional tasks outside your own team’s duties, contact the event office.